DHI

 D.R.
 Horton Inc. Consumer Discretionary - Homebuilders Investor Relations →

-With a market cap of $38.8 billion, DHI is a large-cap stock.
-Free cash flow yield is currently negative, meaning the company is burning cash.
-Return on equity stands at 13.5%.
+With a market cap of $38.4 billion, DHI is a large-cap stock.
+The company generates a free cash flow yield of 7.5%, which is healthy.
+Return on equity stands at 13.1%.
 The stock trades at 1.6x book value.

 The company has been aggressively buying back shares, reducing its share count by 14.4% over the past three years.